Kyron Stabana: Derby County

 Stabana joined Derby County aged 7 as a striker.
 He was converted to a left and right winger aged 11 before eventually moving to right back at 14 years old.
 This turned out to be a good change for Stabana earning himself a scholarship at the club at 15 years old.

 Stabana represented England U17s five times during his scholarship at the club, getting one assist.
 He signed his first professional contract with the club aged 17.
 He then had loan spells at Boston United and Tamworth.
 He was released by Derby County at the age of 19 following his second year as a professional footballer at the club.

 AFC Wimbledon

 Following his departure from Derby County, Stabana was announced as an AFC Wimbledon player on 30 August 2018 by under-23 development squad manager Alan Reeves, following a successful two-week trial.

 Stabana had a two-month loan spell at Tamworth at the end of the 2018/19 season, featuring seven times.

-Stabana made his debut for AFC Wimbledon, on 3 September 2019, in a Football League Trophy fixture at home to Brighton & Hove Albion U21's, which the away team won 2–0, Stabana played the full match.
+Stabana made his debut for AFC Wimbledon, on 3 September 2019, in a Football League Trophy fixture at home to Brighton & Hove Albion U21, which the away team won 2–0, Stabana played the full match.

 Stabana played again in the Football League Trophy on 8 October 2019, in a home fixture against Leyton Orient, the home side won 3–0, and Kyron came on as a 60th minute substitute for Scott Wagstaff.